 As I was about to enter the tower I noticed a plaque above the narrow entrance.
 The tower was named after Reginald the Dane, one of the Viking rulers of Waterford.
 The Dane!
 Maybe I had been watching too many period series on Netflix lately, but the name sent a thrill up my spine as scenes of merciless beheading and bloodbaths came back to me in a flash.

-No smelly, bloodthirsty men in fur inside though.
+No smelly, bloodthirsty, axe-wielding warriors inside though.
 Just a smiling member of staff that I suspected might be doing lunges when the place was free of tourists to keep warm inside these windowless 10 feet wide walls.
 She advised to start the visit from the top floor and make my way down for a better experience.

-So here I went, climbing two floors squeezing myself in the narrow, treacherous, spiral staircase hoping not to fall flat on my face.
+So there I went, climbing two floors and squeezing myself along the narrow, treacherous, spiral staircase hoping not to fall flat on my face.
 The uneven steps known as ‘stumble steps’ were designed to slow the progression of the attackers.
-Works equally well with tourists, I’ll tell you…
+They work equally well with tourists, I’ll tell you…

 Reaching the top floor, I sat in front of a short video recounting the history of the place.
 The first tower had been built by the Vikings after 914 at the apex of a triangular settlement now evocatively known as the Viking Triangle.

 The tower had been rebuilt in the 12th century by the Anglo Normans and was the focal point of the medieval defensive walls encircling the city.
 Various Viking artefacts were exhibited on the different floors of the tower.
 Who knew the Vikings used dog collars!